docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Description**

-The path within the project, to the current location of the project item.
+The current project location of the project item.
 For example, an .mxf file located in a bin named "MXF", within a bin named "Media", would have a tree path of

     **\\ProjectName.prproj\\Media\\MXF\\filename.mxf**